WCU Faculty are responsible for following the Principles of Advisement as defined in the Faculty Handbook.

 The following categories will help direct your concern to the most appropriate resource.

-Please click the category heading to submit your alert.
+Please click the category heading to submit your alert, or for more information, review

 - Student is not attending class.